iATSPayments/com.iatspayments.civicrm/README.md

 4. You must have an iATS Payments Account - and have configured it to accept payment though WebServices.
 For details please see the Documentation Wiki: https://github.com/iATSPayments/com.iatspayments.civicrm/wiki/Documentation

+5. To handle ACH/EFT Contributions (verification of them) and to handle Recurring Contributions (of any type) you must configure cron for your CiviCRM install.
+Information about how to do this can be found in: http://wiki.civicrm.org/confluence/display/CRMDOC/Managing+Scheduled+Jobs

 Installation
 ------------